conan-io/docs/tutorial/creating_packages/test_conan_packages.rst

 Let's go through the most relevant parts:

-* We add the requirements in the ``requirements()`` method, but in this case we use the ``tested_reference_str`` attribute that Conan sets to pass to the test_package.
+* We add the requirements in the ``requirements()`` method, but in this case we use the ``tested_reference_str`` attribute that Conan passes to the test_package.
 This is a convenience attribute to avoid hardcoding the package name in the test_package so that we can reuse the same test_package for several versions of the same Conan package.
 In our case, this variable will take the ``hello/1.0`` value.

 * We define a ``test()`` method.
-This method will only be invoked in the *test_package* recipes.
-It executes immediately after ``build()`` is called, and it's meant to run some executable or tests on binaries to prove the package is correctly created.
+This method will only be invoked in *test_package* recipes.
+It executes immediately after ``build()`` is called and is meant to run some executable or tests on binaries to prove the package is correctly created.
 A couple of comments about the contents of our ``test()`` method:

   - We are using the :ref:`conan.tools.build.cross_building<conan_tools_build_can_run>`
-    tool to check if we can run the built executable in our platform.
-This tool will return the value of the ``tools.build.cross_building:can_run`` in case it's set.
+    tool to check if we can run the built executable on the current platform.
+This tool will return the value of the ``tools.build.cross_building:can_run`` configuration in case it's set.
     Otherwise it will return if we are cross-building or not.
-It’s an useful feature for the case your architecture can run more than one target.
+It’s a useful feature for the case that your architecture can run more than one target.
 For instance, Mac M1 machines can run both *armv8* and *x86_64*.

-  - We run the example binary, that was generated in the ``self.cpp.build.bindir`` folder using the environment information that Conan put in the run environment.
+  - We run the example binary that was generated in the ``self.cpp.build.bindir`` folder using the environment information that Conan put in the run environment.
 Conan will then invoke a launcher containing the runtime environment information, anything that is necessary for the environment to run the compiled executables and applications.

 Now that we have gone through all the important bits of the code, let's try our *test_package*.
-Although we already learned that the *test_package* is invoked when we call to ``conan create``, you can also just create the *test_package* if you have already created the ``hello/1.0`` package in the Conan cache.
+Although we already learned that the *test_package* is invoked when we call ``conan create``, you can also just create the *test_package* if you have already created the ``hello/1.0`` package in the Conan cache.
 This is done with the :ref:`conan test<reference_commands>` command: